How Egypt became the greatest superpower of the ancient world

 Surplus agricultural produce was stored in state granaries for use during years of poor harvest.

-This also stimulated the economy by providing employment and promoting various industries like stone quarrying, woodworking, and metalworking.
+These projects also stimulated the economy by providing employment and promoting various industries like stone quarrying, woodworking, and metalworking.

 Its vast military machinery